Dem Debate: Swalwell zings Biden on his age, calls on him to 'pass the torch'

 The 38-year-old Democratic congressman from California was responding to a question on jobs in the 21st century, when he took the first shot at the primary front-runner.

 “I was six years old when a presidential candidate came to the California Democratic Convention and said ‘it’s time to pass the torch to a new generation of Americans.’
 That candidate was then-Senator Joe Biden,” Swalwell said.
-“Joe Biden was right.
-It’s time to pass the torch to a new generation of Americans 32 years ago, and he’s still right today.”
+“Joe Biden was right 32 years ago, and he’s still right today.”

 Swalwell went onto list hot-button issues like gun violence, climate and student loan debt, and said, “if we’re going to solve” the issues, “pass the torch.”